Ascension of Isaiah

 The Ascension of Isaiah is a pseudepigraphical Judeo-Christian text.
 Scholarly estimates regarding the date of the Ascension of Isaiah range from 70 AD to 175 AD.
 Many scholars believe it to be a compilation of several texts completed by an unknown Christian scribe who claimed to be the Prophet Isaiah, while an increasing number of scholars in recent years have argued that the work is a unity by a single author that may have utilized multiple sources.

-Many scholars have seen some similarities with Gnosticism and the Ascension of Isaiah.
+Many scholars have seen some similarities between Gnosticism and the Ascension of Isaiah.

 Dating of the text

 It is generally believed that the text is composed of three different sections written at different times, by different authors.
 The earliest section, regarding chapters 3:13–4:22, was composed at about the end of the first century AD or perhaps early second century and is believed to be a text of Jewish origins which was later on redacted by Christian scribes.
 The date of the Vision of Isaiah (chapters 6–11) is rather more difficult to determine, but it is no more recent than the third century, since Jerome (c.
 347–420 AD) cites a fragment of the work in some of his writings, but from internal evidence it seems that the text is to be placed before the end of the second century AD.
 The whole work was on a later date assembled as M.A.
 Kinibb writes:

 It is not known when exactly the three sections of the Ascension were combined.
 The Greek fragment (from the 5th–6th cent.), the palimpsest giving the text of the fragments of the first Latin translation (likewise from the 5th–6th cent.), and the Ethiopic translation (which was made some time during the 4th-6th cent.) all presuppose the existence of the complete work.
 But the character of the mistakes in the Greek fragment and the Latin palimpsest suggests that the complete work had already been in existence for some time when these manuscripts were copied.
 It thus seems likely that the three sections of the Ascension were brought together in the third or fourth century A.D., and this is confirmed by the fact that Jerome seems to have known the complete book.
 It is possible that there were two stages in the process, first the combination of 3:13-4:22 with the Martyrdom, and second the combination of the enlarged Martyrdom with the Vision.

 Knibb thus dates the whole text as being written between AD 150 and 200 but assembled at a later time.
 Most scholars agree that a mid to early second century date for the principal portion of the document is probable, dateable in its present to the least the early part of the second century.